suratica/dolibarr-1/dev/setup/pre-commit/README.md

 ### Troubleshooting

-# If you get error "ModuleNotFoundError: No module named 'platformdirs'"
+* If you get error "ModuleNotFoundError: No module named 'platformdirs'"

 Install the python package with
 `pip3 install platformdirs`   or   `pip3 install platformdirs --break-system-packages`

-# if yoy get error "ERROR: PHP_CodeSniffer requires the tokenizer, xmlwriter and SimpleXML extensions to be enabled.
+* If you get error "ERROR: PHP_CodeSniffer requires the tokenizer, xmlwriter and SimpleXML extensions to be enabled.
 Please enable xmlwriter and SimpleXML."

 Install the PHP package xml
 `sudo apt install php-simplexml`